BobWalsh/typora-theme-inter-master/README.md

 ![](Refine-large.png)

-# Refine
+# Inter

 A theme for [Typora](https://typora.io).
 Optimised for easy reading and uses only preinstalled typefaces.
-Based on the styling for my [personal website](https://serena.nz/).
+Based on the styling for my NewNormal project.

+# Last update:

+Thursday; November 7, 2019

 ## Notable features